snapframework/snap-website/snaplets/heist/templates/docs/style-guide.md

 ### Warnings ###

-Code should be compilable with `-Wall -Werror -Wno-warn-unused-binds`.
+Code should be compilable with `-Wall -Werror -fno-warn-unused-binds`.
 There should be no warnings.